 When buying a horse it is helpful if you know what to look for in a passport.
-If anything seems off you can contact the passport-issuing organisation (PIO) or the Department for Environment, Food and Rural Affairs (DEFRA).
+If anything seems off you can contact the passport-issuing organisation (PIO).

 Here’s a list of things to check for to make sure the passport you are looking at is real.